SPGoding/spgoding.github.io/index.markdown

 SPGoding is some random human-alike thing that happens to know a little bit about TypeScript, NodeJS, ES6, word combinations that don't make any sense but recruiters love to see, and Kotlin.

-# Project Compass
+# Open Source Projects

 ## SPYGlass

-SPYGlass is a set of development tools for vanilla Minecraft: Java Edition content creators.
+SPYGlass is a set of development tools for vanilla Minecraft: Java Edition data pack creators.
 [Learn more][spyglass].

 ## SPU

 [SPU][spu] is an online tool for updating old Minecraft: Java Edition commands to the 1.14 format.
 [Check it out][spu].

 This tool is no longer maintained.
-SPYGlass might be a good alternative that provides code actions to help you update your data pack.
+SPYGlass might be a good alternative that provides code actions to help you update your data packs.

 ## SPX

 [SPX][spx] is an online tool that can convert [Minecraft.net][minecraftdotnet] blog articles to [BBCode][bbcode].
 [Check it out][spx].

-It also contains a list of known Simplified Chinese translations for existing articles maintained by the community.
+It also contains a list of Simplified Chinese translations contributed by Chinese players.
+Unfortunately, the community behind it is no longer active for obvious reasons.

+⚠ Warning: the main interface of this tool is not in English.

-# Website Index
+# Self-Hosted Websites

 ## Localization